NorskHelsenett/HelseID.Library/Documentation/secrets.md

     .AddSigningCredentialForClientAuthentication(signingCredential);
 ```

-The library supports more convenient methods for the most common use cases.
+The library supports more convenient methods for the most common use cases:

 ## Registering a JWK stored in a string